Dr. Maurice Johnson’s specialization is in education, critical media studies, communications, and Hip Hop culture.

 Dr. Johnson holds a Ph.D. in Educational Leadership from Florida A&M University’s College of Education.
 His research examines the intersection of Hip Hop culture, urban schools, and culturally responsive teaching and leadership.

 An experienced journalism educator, Dr. Johnson was selected through a nationwide search to join the prestigious 2022 Solutions Journalism Educators Academy.
-He has served as faculty advisor to The Famuan, FAMU’s award-winning student newspaper, and as mentor to the FAMU student chapter of the National Association of Black Journalists (NABJ).
+He formerly served as faculty advisor to The Famuan, FAMU’s award-winning student newspaper, and as mentor to the FAMU student chapter of the National Association of Black Journalists (NABJ).

 He has also been a featured speaker at the Leon County Library Lecture Series and a panelist for the 10th Annual Created Equal: The Rhythm and Resilience of Black Music Conference.